 Other Funding Options

-Typically, obtaining financing to buy or open a franchise will require a credit score of 680 or higher (you can check your credit score for free here).
+Typically, obtaining financing to buy or open a franchise will require a credit score of 680 or higher.
 If for some reason you cannot obtain funding from the sources mentioned earlier, there are other franchise financing options which you might want to consider.
 These include microloans, crowdfunding, and angel investors to name a few.
 Another good options for funding amounts of $20K or less, are small business credit cards.
 Check out our ultimate guide here.